-As of April 2012 the CSCS Test or what’s technically known as the CITB Health Safety and Environment Test has added a new feature called behavioural case study questions.
-With the core components of the original cscs test remaining the same, this new feature will test your reaction and behaviour towards different health and safety situations as the unfold onsite.
+As of April 2012, the CSCS Test or what’s technically known as the CITB Health Safety and Environment Test has added a new feature called behavioural case study questions.
+With the core components of the original CSCS card test remaining the same, this new feature will test your reaction and behaviour towards different health and safety situations as they unfold on site.

-The Health Safety and Environment Test lasts for 45 minutes and consists of 50 multiple choice questions, 38 of these questions are in a basic multiple choice format where you’re given a question and 4 possible answers to choose from; make sure you read the question carefully as some questions will require multiple answers.
+The Health Safety and Environment Test lasts for 45 minutes and consists of 50 multiple-choice questions, 38 of these questions are in a basic multiple-choice format where you’re given a question and multiple possible answers to choose from; make sure you read the question carefully as some questions will require multiple answers.
 The remaining 12 questions will be the behavioural case study questions.

 Even though it’s the same amount of questions the level of difficulty will vary accordingly so make sure you get the right revision book for your test.

 These 12 behavioural case study questions are focused primarily on the 10 principles discussed in the short film “Setting Out”.
 This is an 11-minute video presentation that you’ll need to watch before taking the test, it goes into detail about the safety measures your employers need to take on your behalf and it also offers valuable tips and information on how you can do your part in maintaining a safe working environment.

 Tip: you should pause the video at regular intervals to take your own revision notes.

 How the behavioural case study questions work